At a glance

 What is a ‘qualified trust service’?

 Qualified trust services are trust services which have been assessed by an eIDAS accredited assessment body and granted qualified status by the ICO.
-By meeting the requirements set out in the UK eIDAS Regulation they provide a high degree of confidence and trustworthiness e.g. via stringent methods of authentication and validation of service users, adoption of strong operational security controls etc. Qualified trust services have special recognition in UK law and can only be offered by qualified trust service providers.
+By meeting the requirements set out in UK eIDAS they provide a high degree of confidence and trustworthiness e.g. via stringent methods of authentication and validation of service users, or the adoption of strong operational security controls.
+Qualified trust services have special recognition in UK law and can only be offered by qualified trust service providers.

 What is a ‘trust service provider’?